 “I shall not want” Psalm 23:1

 Food.
-There was so little of it, that when what little there was emerged, the guards stood by closely.
+There was so little of it, that when what little of it emerged, the guards stood by closely.
 She describes those moments in Things We Couldn’t Say:

 In my life, “I shall not want” seems a given.
-I don’t need God, after all—I’ve got money.
-In the many years of our marriage, our economic problems have arisen not because of lack of money but because of too much: if our kids need something, even as adults—should we buy it for them, or make sure they learn some basic lessons in economics?
-Sometimes—often—our hearts lean one way, our heads the other.
+I don’t need a God--I’ve got an Amazon Rewards Card.
+In the many years of our marriage, our economic problems have arisen not because of lack of money but because of too much: if our kids need something—our adult kids—should we buy it for them, or make sure they learn some basic lessons in economics?
+Sometimes—often—our hearts lean a direction our heads tells us isn't smart.
 That still happens.
-Most the time we don’t know what to do.
+Most the time our toughest questions concern what to do with extra.

-Of course, I just now misspoke horribly.
-We have money all right, but that doesn’t mean we don’t need God.
-We can have the nation’s finest filet mignon (we live in beef country, after all) every weekend if we’d like; what’s more, Sioux County has the finest pork loin in the world.
-Food is no problem, great food no burden.
+I just now horribly misspoke, of course.
+We have money all right, but our cushioned pocketbooks don’t mean we don’t need God.
+If we'd like, every week we can eat the America's finest steak (we live in beef country, after all); what’s more, Sioux County has the finest pork loin in the world.
+Food is no problem.

-“I shall not want” may be the most audacious profession in all of scripture because, good Lord, do we ever.
+“I shall not want” may be the most audacious claim in all of scripture because, good Lord, do we ever.